Tischpflanze02/simpel-ssh-server/README.md

 -s / --shell a path to the user's

-**useradd will create a group called like the username and make the Default group the Created one**
+**useradd will create a group called like the username and make it the Default group for the Created user**

 to set the password to the newly creaded user